 - It extracts user identification information, if exists.

-- Signer data is created from simply concatenating signature data, with user identification information(if exists)
+- Signature data is created from simply concatenating signature data, with user identification information(if exists)

 - It calculates the signing message, based on its own specific logic;

 - It extracts identity information.